-- To provide a truely seamless experience, we recommend that you implement a new endpoint that performs a HTTP redirect back to the Stripe Connect OAuth flow.
+- To provide a truly seamless experience, we recommend that you implement a new endpoint that performs an HTTP redirect back to the Stripe Connect OAuth flow.
 You can likely reuse the Connect OAuth link parameters from your existing Stripe integration.

 Be sure to consider the following considerations as you implement this URL:

 - If the user is not logged in to your application: We ask users to sign-up or sign-in before linking their account.
 If that user is not signed-in when they follow your Connect to Stripe URL, redirect them to your Create Account URL.

 - If the user is logged in to your application: Redirect the user to the Stripe Connect OAuth flow with the appropriate parameters set.